Max & Co. Christmas windows in Milan featuring Tribe Mannequins

 Max & Co. in Milan celebrates diversity with an installation by Emma Davidge featuring Tribe Mannequins by Bonaveri

-Written by Ian Thompson | 22 January 2019
+Words by Ian Thompson | 22 January 2019

 Max & Co. recently unveiled a Christmas window campaign featuring Bonaveri’s Tribe mannequins in multiple skin tones.
 The Milan based store is using the mannequins in an effort to represent a more diverse society.